-Mr. Hukill.
-The address of CR Group, the CRG Entities and Mr. Hukill is 1000 Main St., Suite 2500, Houston, TX 77002.

-- (2) Consists of (a) 400 shares of Common Stock and (b) options to purchase 600 shares of Common Stock which Mr. Sperzel has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024 - (3) Consists of (a) 135 shares of Common Stock and (b) options to purchase 81 shares of Common Stock which Mr. Gibbs has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (4) Consists of (a) 141 shares of Common Stock and (b) options to purchase 67 shares of Common Stock which Mr. Sprague has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (5) Consists of (a) 52 shares of Common Stock and (b) options to purchase 10 shares of Common Stock, which Mr. Cumming has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (6) Consists of (a) 23 shares of Common Stock and (b) options to purchase 10 shares of Common Stock which Mr. Elsbree has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (7) Based on information set forth in a Schedule 13D filed with the SEC by Canon U.S.A., Inc. on September 21, 2016, this amount includes 1,211 shares held by Canon U.S.A., Inc. Mr. Seymour Liebman is the Executive Vice President, Chief Administrative Officer and General Counsel of Canon U.S.A., Inc. and the Senior Managing Executive Officer of Canon Inc., Japan and may be deemed to have beneficial ownership of the shares held by Canon U.S.A., Inc. Canon U.S.A., Inc. and Mr. Liebman each disclaim beneficial ownership of the shares held directly or indirectly by Canon U.S.A., Inc., except to the extent of its pecuniary interest therein, if any.
-In addition, this amount consists of (a) 85 shares of Common Stock and (b) options to purchase 17 shares of Common Stock which Mr. Liebman has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (8) Consists of 73 shares of Common Stock for Ms. Saunders. - (9) Consists of (a) 57 shares of Common Stock for Ms. Toft and (b) 6,369 restricted stock units vesting within 60 days of November 5, 2024. - (10) Consists of 44 shares of Common Stock for Ms. Adams. - (11) Consists of (a) 2,332 shares of Common Stock, (b) 785 shares of Common Stock which our directors and executive officers as a group have the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024 and (c) 6,369 restricted stock units vesting within 60 days of November 5, 2024.
+- Mr. Hukill.
+The address of CR Group, the CRG Entities and Mr. Hukill is 1000 Main St., Suite 2500, Houston, TX 77002. - (2) Based on a Schedule 13G filed on November 14, 2024, Armistice Capital, LLC and Steven Boyd share voting and dispositive power with respect to such shares.
+The address of Armistice Capital, LLC and Mr. Boyd is 510 Madison Avenue, 7th Floor, New York, NY 10022. - (3) Consists of (a) 400 shares of Common Stock and (b) options to purchase 600 shares of Common Stock which Mr. Sperzel has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024 - (4) Consists of (a) 135 shares of Common Stock and (b) options to purchase 81 shares of Common Stock which Mr. Gibbs has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (5) Consists of (a) 141 shares of Common Stock and (b) options to purchase 67 shares of Common Stock which Mr. Sprague has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (6) Consists of (a) 52 shares of Common Stock and (b) options to purchase 10 shares of Common Stock, which Mr. Cumming has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (7) Consists of (a) 23 shares of Common Stock and (b) options to purchase 10 shares of Common Stock which Mr. Elsbree has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (8) Based on information set forth in a Schedule 13D filed with the SEC by Canon U.S.A., Inc. on September 21, 2016, this amount includes 1,211 shares held by Canon U.S.A., Inc. Mr. Seymour Liebman is the Executive Vice President, Chief Administrative Officer and General Counsel of Canon U.S.A., Inc. and the Senior Managing Executive Officer of Canon Inc., Japan and may be deemed to have beneficial ownership of the shares held by Canon U.S.A., Inc. Canon U.S.A., Inc. and Mr. Liebman each disclaim beneficial ownership of the shares held directly or indirectly by Canon U.S.A., Inc., except to the extent of its pecuniary interest therein, if any.
+In addition, this amount consists of (a) 85 shares of Common Stock and (b) options to purchase 17 shares of Common Stock which Mr. Liebman has the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024. - (9) Consists of 73 shares of Common Stock for Ms. Saunders. - (10) Consists of (a) 57 shares of Common Stock for Ms. Toft and (b) 6,369 restricted stock units vesting within 60 days of November 5, 2024. - (11) Consists of 44 shares of Common Stock for Ms. Adams. - (12) Consists of (a) 2,332 shares of Common Stock, (b) 785 shares of Common Stock which our directors and executive officers as a group have the right to acquire pursuant to outstanding stock options which are, or will be, immediately exercisable within 60 days of November 5, 2024 and (c) 6,369 restricted stock units vesting within 60 days of November 5, 2024.